pink88/Tuiss2HA/README.md

 ### Battery State ###
 An accurate battery percentage is not provided by the blind, but it is possible to return two states:
-1. "Normal" - battery is good
+1. **Normal** - battery is good
-2. "Low" - battery needs charging
+2. **Low** - battery needs charging

-To accomplish this, an action has been provided: "Tuiss2ha.Get_Battery_Status".
-This can be called manually from Developer tools -> Actions or included as part of an automation which I'd recommend runs on a weekly schedule.
+To accomplish this, an action has been provided: 'tuiss2ha.get_battery_status'.
+This can be called manually from Developer tools -> Actions or included as part of an automation which It's recommended to run this on a weekly schedule.
 The resulting battery state of "Normal" or "Low" is then recorded against the Battery entity.
 The automation can then send a notification if the battery state is returned as low from the action.
 For example:

         alias: Blinds_Battery_Notify
         description: ""